 Leslie M. Gomez

-As the senior prosecutor for child abuse litigation in the Juvenile Division, Ms. Gomez directly supervised and mentored more than 100 young prosecutors.
-She instructed them on pre-trial investigation, case preparation, trial strategy, ethical issues, and the unique dynamics of sexual assault.
+As the senior prosecutor for child abuse and sex crimes litigation in the Juvenile Division, Ms. Gomez directly supervised and mentored more than 100 young prosecutors.
+She instructed them on pre-trial investigation, case preparation, trial strategy, ethical issues, and the unique dynamics of sexual assault, intimate partner violence, child abuse and stalking.
 She authored numerous training materials and template briefs that serve as the core of the District Attorney’s training program and continue to be utilized by the District Attorney’s Office.
-She has a firm grasp of policy and law with respect to competency, taint, prior bad acts, other crimes evidence, tender years hearsay exceptions, rape shield, physical and medical findings of abuse, forensic issues, alcohol-facilitated sexual assault and acquaintance rape.
+She has a firm grasp of policy and law with respect to competency, taint, prior bad acts, other crimes evidence, tender years hearsay exceptions, rape shield, physical and medical findings of abuse, forensic issues, alcohol-facilitated sexual assault, non-stranger sexual assault, intimate partner violence and stalking.

 Ms. Gomez has presented at annual CLE conferences through the Philadelphia District Attorney’s Office and in the community on topics such as Pre-Trial Preparation; Litigating Pre-Trial Motions; The Child Witness; Crime Through the Eyes of a Child; Tender Years; Other Crimes Evidence; Special Needs Witnesses; Handling the Sexual Assault Case; An Investigator’s Approach to Children; Testifying in Court: Demystifying the Experience; Building the Credibility Case; Child and Adolescent Witnesses: Special Considerations in the Law; Focusing on Direct Examination; Collateral Consequences of Juvenile Adjudication; The Law on Sexual Offenses; Understanding the Law on Child Abuse; and The Philadelphia Experience with Flash Mobs.